afneville/docs/dev/functional.md

 repeated invocations with consistent arguments.
 The computation of the function is not affected by any mutable program state.
 Similarly, a pure function does not manipulate any state or cause side-effects.

-# Higher-order Functions

-A higher-order function simply takes a function as an argument or returns a function.
-Support for higher-order functions implies that functions are first-class objects.

-- map
-- fold
-- filter

 # Currying